The Olaplex No.4P Purple Shampoo is a bestseller—here's our honest opinion and guide to how it works before you buy

 The verdict—Is Olaplex No.4P Purple Shampoo worth it?

 Like most bottle blondes, I’ve tried my fair share of purple shampoos to brighten my highlights between salon visits.
-The trouble is, while those deep amethyst-hued shampoos certainly nix brassiness, they also suck the moisture from my strands, leaving them the same shade and texture as straw.
-Daily lilac shampoos, on the other hand, are too watered down, making very little difference to the overall result.
-However, this wasn't the case with Olaplex's toning offering.
+While those deep amethyst-hued shampoos certainly nix brassiness, they also suck the moisture from my strands, leaving them the same shade and texture as straw.
+Daily lilac shampoos, on the other hand, are too watered-down, making very little difference to the overall result.
+However, this wasn't the case with Olaplex's offering.

-The first thing to say about Olaplex No.4P is that my hair looked and felt salon-fresh after using it.
-The tone is customizable, so on a new dye job I was only leaving it on for a maximum of three minutes once a week.
+The first thing to note is that my hair looked and felt salon-fresh after using it.
+The tone is customizable, so I only left it on recently-dyed hair for a maximum of three minutes once a week.
 After six weeks, I upped the toning time to five minutes, twice a week.
-It’s also sulfate-free, so the formula isn’t harsh on strands or on the scalp, which is important given what your roots go through in the colorist’s chair.
-Either way, my hair never felt parched and, crucially, I was putting goodness back into strands post-color courtesy of Olaplex’s infamous bond-repairing molecule—it would also work well in an Olaplex routine for curly hair that's been bleached blonde and needs cooling.
+It’s also sulfate-free, so the formula isn’t harsh on strands or on the scalp—which is important, given what your roots go through in the colorist’s chair.
+Regardless, my hair never felt parched and, crucially, I was putting goodness back into strands post-color courtesy of Olaplex’s infamous bond-repairing molecule.
+I also think would also work well in an Olaplex routine for curly hair that's been bleached blonde and needs cooling.

-I also love that this is a shampoo you can just slot into your regular hair care routine.
-You don’t have to buy a separate conditioner to create a de-brassing ‘system’; you just follow up with your usual No.5 Bond Maintenance Conditioner.
-Of course, you could use another conditioner if you wish, but I find products from the same brand tend to work in synergy and with Olaplex this is all the more important given the special molecule all the products share.
-For me, the luminous shine and multi-dimensional tones to my hair are testament to that.
+I also love that you can slot this shampoo into your usual hair care routine.
+You don’t have to buy a separate conditioner to create a de-brassing "system", you simply follow with your usual No.5 Bond Maintenance Conditioner.
+Of course, you could use another conditioner if you wish, but I find products from the same brand tend to work in synergy; with Olaplex, this is all the more important, given its unique molecule.

 Fiona Embleton is a multi-award-winning beauty editor who has tested over 10,000 products in her 10 years + of writing and shooting beauty stories.
 For the past four years, she was the Senior Beauty Editor at Marie Claire, having previously worked in the role of Beauty Editor at both Stylist and Cosmopolitan.
 She has recently gone freelance and alongside My Imperfect Life, she has written for titles including ELLE UK, ELLE Canada, Buro 247, Harper's Bazaar Arabia, Vogue Scandinavia, and ES Magazine.
 Beauty journalism allowed her to marry up her first-class degree in English Literature and Language (she’s a stickler for grammar and a self-confessed ingredients geek) with a passion for make-up and skincare, photography, and catwalk trends.
 She loves jumping on the latest internet-breaking beauty news, dissecting the best red carpet looks, and having the crème de la crème of dermatologists, make-up artists, and hairstylists on speed dial so she can tap them for the best advice.
 She’s a discerning beauty shopper and knows it can be confusing trying to navigate what’s hype and what really works.
 So if she really likes something, you can trust that she has reached that opinion by vetting it against everything else she’s ever tried.
 Her career highs?
 Interviewing Cate Blanchett and winning a Jasmine Award for the deeply personal feature Cancer Stole My Mother’s Scent.